socadk/design-practice-repository/tutorials/DPR-Tutorial1.md

 | Order    | create    | Model purchase items the order consists of; point to customer; calculate tax and discounts |
 | Order Item | add to order | Specify amount bought, reference product |

 These candidate endpoints outline a [Service Layer](https://martinfowler.com/eaaCatalog/serviceLayer.html) of the backend under construction.
-The table does know much about Remote Facades and Data Transfer Objects (DTOs) yet; this is something to be improved in the next step.
+The table does not say much about Remote Facades and Data Transfer Objects (DTOs) yet; this is something to be improved in the next step.

 <!--
 We skip additional architectural decision making here for the sake of brevity; on a real project, one would make quite a few decisions now.
 See Step 6 for an example of an Architectural Decision Record (ADR). -->